ogulyurdakul/ogulyurdakul.github.io/_posts/2019-01-13-innateness-emergentism.md

 These arguments bring me to the Poverty of Stimulus argument, which deserves attention on its own.
 Although it has met strong opposition, PoS is still a valid argument.
 Laurence and Margolis (2001) summarize the standardized version of the argument as follows:

-1. There are an indefinite number of possible sets of principles explaining the regularities in the primary linguistic data, and
+(@) There are an indefinite number of possible sets of principles explaining the regularities in the primary linguistic data, and (1)
-2. We have no reason to assume either of them is more complex or simpler than the others.
-3. Children are not exposed to the type or quantity of information that is needed to select a set of principles among others,
+(@) We have no reason to assume either of them is more complex or simpler than the others.
+(2) (@) Children are not exposed to the type or quantity of information that is needed to select a set of principles among others, (3)
-4. Meaning that had they been empiricist learners, they would not be able to arrive at a common set of grammatical principles.
+(@) Meaning that had they been empiricist learners, they would not be able to arrive at a common set of grammatical principles.
+(4)
+(@) Children do come to find the correct grammatical structure.
+(5)

 Hence
-{:start="6"}
-6. Children cannot be empiricist learners.
+(@) Children cannot be empiricist learners.
+(6)
 My goal here is not to defend the argument, which Laurence and Margolis (2001) do thoroughly in their article.
 So I will not be questioning the validity of the argument and take it as a fact moving on.

 ### 4.3.
 Transfer Learning and Universal Grammar